Species and Ecosystems Emergencies

 Mark C. Urban

-Unprecedented Extinction Rates -Accelerating 13 Dec 2019 Pervasive human-driven decline of life on Earth points to the need for (immediate) transformative change
+13 Dec 2019 Pervasive human-driven decline of life on Earth needs (immediate) transformative change